jeongxihoon/jeongxihoon.github.io/_pages/categories/category-about.md

 -------------------------------
 ## **Introduction**

-> A man who want to be a Data Science
+> A man who want to be a 'Data Science'

 ## **Profile**